Frequently Asked Questions

 Q. What impact will there be for the Port and the fishing fleet?

-A. The plans are for there to be an approximately 11 ships per week visiting the site.
-The impact of these vessels on the current usage of the Haven will be assessed in a Navigational risk assessment.
+A. The impact of these vessels on the current usage of the Haven will be assessed in a Navigational risk assessment.

 This will identify whether there are any significant negative impacts and if so, what mitigation measures will be required to be implemented.